MSUSEL/msusel-snort-network-quality/README.md

 ### Research Overview
 * In this research project we explore the integration of Snort, an open-source network intrusion detection and prevention system, with Wireshark to analyze network quality, particularly within cloud microservice ecosystems.
 Through a detailed examination of Snort's architecture, configuration setup, and test cases, a testing environment is established, alongside enhanced proficiency in Snort's custom detection rules.
 By leveraging metrics such as severity and frequency of Snort alerts, the exploration of network traffic analysis between Docker environments is ongoing, aiming to quantify the impact of malware on network integrity and thereby contributing to the advancement of cybersecurity practices.

-## Introduction to Snort
+## 📓 Introduction to Snort

 * We are employing Snort 3 for real-time threat detection in our research project.
-* Consult the official [Snort 3 documentation](https://docs.snort.org/start/) for configuration and rule-writing guidance.
+* Consult the official [Snort 3 Documentation](https://docs.snort.org/start/) for configuration and rule-writing guidance.
 * If you wish to bypass the 'Introduction to Snort' and proceed to our 'Problem Statement,' click [here](https://github.com/megansteinmasel/snort-network-quality/blob/main/README.md#problem-statement).

-### Overview
+### Snort Overview

-* Snort is an open-source network intrusion detection and prevention system that monitors network traffic in real-time, analyzing packets against rule files and generating alerts.
+* Snort is an open-source network intrusion detection and prevention system that monitors network traffic in real time, analyzing packets against rule files and generating alerts.
 * Detection can be done through community rulesets and custom rules.
 * Rules define the criteria for detecting specific network traffic patterns associated with known threats or suspicious activity.
 * Snort also provides detailed logging and output capabilities for effective threat investigation.